 [LUM#22] Symbolic AI, on the other hand, is based on human reasoning

 Logical and efficient, symbolic AI has not yet had its final say in the face of machine learning, which is now gaining ground in the field of computer science.
-Researchers at the Lirmm are betting on the hybridization of these two types of AI.
+Researchers at the Lirmm are betting on a hybrid approach combining these two types of AI.

-In the 20th century, AI did not need to identify itself as symbolic.
+In the 20th century, AI did not need to be labeled “symbolic.”
 Originating in the 1950s, methods based on high-level abstract representations—known as “logical” methods—dominated AI research.
-But over the past decade, with the development of computer processing power, vast amounts of available data, and new algorithms, neural AI—referring to neural networks—has taken the lead.
+But over the past decade or so, with advances in computing power, the availability of massive amounts of data, and new algorithms, neural AI—referring to neural networks—has taken the lead.
 Starting in 2012, traditional AI had to distinguish itself from this new form of AI: it would be called symbolic AI, because it relies on reasoning that uses symbols.
-Marie-Laure Mugnier, computer scientist at Lirmm1, explains the dominant paradigm of this AI: “For a long time, work on AI was based on the premise that to be intelligent, one must be able to reason.
-Researchers rely on the representation of human knowledge in mathematical languages that allow for the automation of reasoning. ” The researcher uses the example of a simple deductive argument: Socrates is a man, men are mortal, therefore Socrates is mortal.
+Marie-Laure Mugnier, computer scientist at Lirmm1, explains the dominant paradigm of this type of AI in layman’s terms: “For a long time, research on AI was based on the premise that to be intelligent, one must be able to reason.
+Researchers rely on the representation of human knowledge in mathematical languages that allow for the automation of reasoning.” ” The researcher gives the example of a simple deductive argument: Socrates is a man; men are mortal; therefore, Socrates is mortal.
 These three statements are linked by a logical chain that the machine can reproduce.

-The first major successes of this AI were in the medical field, where it was used to analyze medical knowledge bases and quickly extract diagnostic information.
-“The MYCIN expert system was a pioneer; drawing on a knowledge base of approximately 600 rules modeling a physician’s expertise, this program could identify the bacteria responsible for blood infections, such as meningitis, and recommend antibiotic treatments.
+This AI’s first major successes were in the medical field, where it was used to analyze medical knowledge bases and quickly extract diagnostic information.
+“The MYCIN expert system was a pioneer; drawing on a knowledge base of approximately 600 rules modeling a doctor’s expertise, this program could identify the bacteria responsible for blood infections, such as meningitis, and recommend antibiotic treatments.
 However, early expert systems were fairly empirical, whereas today’s knowledge-based systems are rigorously grounded in mathematical theories such as logic and probability.”
 The logical approach is very different from that of deep learning, which relies on complex numerical calculations based on a massive amount of data.
-This is a major difference, since symbolic AI is, by nature, explainable and therefore likely to be understandable to users.
+This is a major difference, since symbolic AI is, by its very nature, explainable and therefore likely to be understandable to users.

 Analogy with the human brain